-Retail inventory management is the art of optimizing your inventory levels, starting with your supply chain and ending with order fulfillment, both for in-store sales and online orders, and continuing on past the sale, to handling returns.
+Retail inventory management is the art of optimising your inventory levels, starting with your supply chain and ending with order fulfilment, both for in-store sales and online orders, and continuing on past the sale, to handling returns.
 It’s a process with so many moving parts that it becomes a complicated aspect of a retail business when you don’t have the right tools to you help manage the movement of products in and out of inventory.

 Inventory Management Made Simple